bpmryan/bpmryan/README.md

 - I plan to study more in the future, including Python, JavaScript, and SQL.

-## Current Projects
+## Current Project(s)
 - jeopardyProject
   - Jeopardy template app that allows users to personally add their questions, answers, and personalize it
+  - Current language(s): Java (plan on using SQL)
 <!--
 **bpmryan/bpmryan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.